Archer Aviation Inc. (ACHR) Declines More Than Market: Some Information for Investors

-Archer Aviation Inc. (ACHR) closed at $9.00 in the latest trading session, marking a -1.21% move from the prior day.
-This change lagged the S&P 500's daily loss of 0.1%.
-Meanwhile, the Dow experienced a rise of 0.57%, and the technology-dominated Nasdaq saw a decrease of 0.33%.
+In the latest trading session, Archer Aviation Inc. (ACHR) closed at $9.71, marking a -2.9% move from the previous day.
+The stock fell short of the S&P 500, which registered a loss of 0.29% for the day.
+At the same time, the Dow lost 0.37%, and the tech-heavy Nasdaq lost 0.34%.

-Coming into today, shares of the company had lost 1.94% in the past month.
-In that same time, the Aerospace sector gained 3.25%, while the S&P 500 gained 2.57%.
+Coming into today, shares of the company had gained 7.87% in the past month.
+In that same time, the Aerospace sector gained 5%, while the S&P 500 gained 3.08%.

-Market participants will be closely following the financial results of Archer Aviation Inc. in its upcoming release.
-The company is expected to report EPS of -$0.2, up 16.67% from the prior-year quarter.
+The investment community will be closely monitoring the performance of Archer Aviation Inc. in its forthcoming earnings report.
+In that report, analysts expect Archer Aviation Inc. to post earnings of -$0.2 per share.
+This would mark year-over-year growth of 16.67%.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of -$0.78 per share and a revenue of $0 million, signifying shifts of +30.97% and 0%, respectively, from the last year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of -$0.78 per share and revenue of $0 million, indicating changes of +30.97% and 0%, respectively, compared to the previous year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Archer Aviation Inc. Recent revisions tend to reflect the latest near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+It is also important to note the recent changes to analyst estimates for Archer Aviation Inc. These revisions help to show the ever-changing nature of near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Right now, Archer Aviation Inc. possesses a Zacks Rank of #4 (Sell).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Archer Aviation Inc. currently has a Zacks Rank of #3 (Hold).

 The Aerospace - Defense industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 97, which puts it in the top 40% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 106, finds itself in the top 43% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report